Centrality Measures in Networks: Developing a Taxonomy of Centrality Measures

-In this section, we provide axiomatizations of centrality measures based on a notion of `nodal statistics' - vectors of data capturing a facet of the position of a node in the network -- as well as an aggregator that transforms those vectors of data into scalars.
-We first introduce nodal statistics, and then discuss axioms to characterize centrality measures.
+In this section, we introduce the notion of `nodal statistics' - vectors of data capturing a facet of the position of a node in the network -- as well as an aggregator that transforms those vectors of data into centrality measures.
+We then characterize how centrality measures can be seen as processing weighted nodal statistics.
+We first introduce nodal statistics, and then discuss the characterization to show that most centrality measures can be seen as additively separable weighted sums of nodal statistics.

-\subsection{Nodal statistics}
+\subsection{Nodal Statistics}